 - refers park users to the appropriate departments or services as needed

 - assists lost children

 - liaises with other City departments, RCMP, Burnaby SPCA and other wildlife groups

 - issues warnings regarding wildlife (e.g. bears, coyotes)

 You'll see patrol members in their uniforms at many of our parks, including Central Park, Barnet Marine, Deer Lake, Robert Burnaby, Civic Square, as well as Burnaby trails and public events.

 Community safety initiatives

 Some of the City's other safety enhancements include:

-- Installing security cameras during the next few years at Burnaby Lake Sports Complex, Central Park, Charles Rummel Centre, Confederation Senior Centre, Confederation Skate Park, Metro Skate Park and Wesburn Centre.
+- Installing security cameras during the next few years at Burnaby Lake Sports Complex, Central Park, Charles Rummel Centre, Confederation Senior Centre, Confederation Skate Park, Nick Volkow Skate Park and Wesburn Centre.

 - Enhancing trail lighting throughout the City.

 - Installing call boxes in key locations.